postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

 Layers
 ------

-To store TopoGeometries we need a Layer, due to this when we create a TopoGeometrie's Column, we also create a Layer, this is why we use special function to create a column for this.
+To store TopoGeometries we need a Layer, due to this when we create a TopoGeometrie's Column, we also create a Layer, this is why we use a special function to create a column for this.

 `Crete TopoGeometry Column <https://postgis.net/docs/AddTopoGeometryColumn.html>`_,.

-Layers has a unique identifier in each topology, this identifier is called layer_id.
+Layers have a unique identifier in each topology, this identifier is called layer_id.

 Layers Key: Composed Key with [topology_id, layer_id]

-Layers and TopoGeometry Columns has a special relationship, they are linked, but they are not the same.
+Layers and TopoGeometry Columns have a special relationship, they are linked, but they are not the same.

-Layers has a lot of information that we must provide to know which type of Layer we want.
+Layers have a lot of information that we must provide to know which type of Layer we want.

 Table route: schema name, table name and column name to know where it is linked.

-Feature Type: Feature type the layer will contains.
+Feature Type: Feature type the layer will contain.

-Level: This value starts at 0, in the case we construct this layer using other layer, it will add 1, so we know how much layers we are from the Primitives, if the value is 0 means the Layer is constructed using Primitives instead of TopoGeometries.
+Level: This value starts at 0, in the case we construct this layer using another layer, it will add 1, so we know how many layers we are from the Primitives, if the value is 0 means the Layer is constructed using Primitives instead of TopoGeometries.

-child_id: In case the layer is build not using Primitives and using other Layer as base, we need the Layer Identifier (layer_id) of this layer, we do not need topology_id because we already know it from the parent.
+child_id: In case the layer is built not using Primitives and using another Layer as base, we need the Layer Identifier (layer_id) of this layer, we do not need topology_id because we already know it from the parent.

 Relation's Table
 ----------------

-Finally, the section maybe you was looking on, how Postgis Topology goes from a TopoGeometry to what they contains.
+Finally, the section you may be looking at, how Postgis Topology goes from a TopoGeometry to what they contain.

-The Relation's table function, is be the bridge between the Parent and Childs.
+The Relation's table function is be the bridge between the Parent and Childs.

 This table can be found in: ``my_topology.relation``.

 Keys and Identifiers we know now
 <<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<<

-I'll use the word "Identifier" as a unique key in a particular context for example each layer has a number as identifier (layer_id), it is unique in its topology context, but is not enough to found a layer in a database.
+I'll use the word "Identifier" as a unique key in a particular context.
+For example each layer has a number as an identifier (layer_id), it is unique in its topology context, but is not enough to find a layer in a database.

-While Identifiers will works in a context, the Key will be the full way to address an element, for example the key for any layer are two values [topology_id, layer_id].
+While Identifiers will work in a context, the Key will be the full way to address an element, for example the key for any layer are two values [topology_id, layer_id].

 .. image:: ./topology/topo_keys.png
   :align: center
   :width: 600

-The image is a good summary of how they keys for each are are composed.
+The image is a good summary of how the keys for each are composed.

 Implicit identifiers on Keys
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>

-Postgis uses at some extent a implicit logic when works with Layers and TopoGeometries, this is because they have a context where you don't need to store the full Key to know it.
+Postgis uses at some extent an implicit logic when working with Layers and TopoGeometries, this is because they have a context where you don't need to store the full Key to know it.

 To show an example: